List of 4000-series integrated circuits: Parts list

 This list consists mostly of part numbers from a 1983 RCA databook, though the leading "CD" and tailing letters (A, B, UB) have been removed for generic part number use.
 The numeric portion of part numbers from some manufactures may not be identical to generic part numbers in this table.
-Motorola typically appended a "1" in front, and removed the first "0" from part numbers within the range of 40100 to 40199, such as RCA CD40174B becomes Motorola MC14174B.
+Motorola typically prepended a "1" and removed the first "0" from part numbers within the range of 40100 to 40199, such as RCA CD40174B becomes Motorola MC14174B.